 It is also better suited to smaller pets like small dogs, cats and rabbits, rather than larger pets, as it may lack the power needed to grind thicker nails.

-The most affordable nail grinder on this list, and a great choice of nail grinder for small dogs – this is a great option for those on a strict budget.
+The most affordable grinder on this list, and a great choice of nail grinder for small dogs – this is a popular option for those on a strict budget.

 9. OMORC Electric Dog Nail Grinder

 Very affordable and popular, this is a great option for animal owners, whether you have a dog, a cat, a rabbit or other household pet.

 To gently and subtly file the nail, use the grinder with the protective cover on; if you wish to grind the nail down quickly, remove the cover to get the job done.

 Without pain or risk, OMORC are another brand who offer a great safety feature so you’ll never hurt your pet by cutting the nail down too far.

 The fast-spinning disc goes round at a rate of 7500 per minute, allowing you to get the job done quickly and without fuss, so you and your pet can get on with your days.